 In order to identify and engage students in need of support in meeting academic and professional standards, the School has established the Academic and Professional Development (APD) Committee.
 The Chair of the Student Development Committee (SDC) serves as Chair of the ad hoc APD Committee.
 The committee consists of the SDC Chair, the student's advisor, and one other faculty member appointed by the SDC Chair.
 If the SDC Chair holds a potential adjudicative role in the appeals process, the Dean of the School of Social Work will appoint another member of the SDC to serve as chair.
-If the advisor holds a potential adjudicative role in the appeals process, the Dean of the Support of the process.
+If the advisor holds a potential adjudicative role in the appeals process, the SDC Chair will appoint an interim advisor for the duration of the process.
 After the matter is resolved, the SDC Chair will reassign the student to his/her previous advisor.